tormyvancool/audio360_ffmpeg_binaries/README.md

 Which is the verison **3.2 MANDATORY for FB360 Encoder.exe**.
 Inded thepath above carries out the path version.
 So: just to install the more recente **ffmpeg**, and enabling them inhto the PATH of Windows: doesn't work at all!

-To propose to people, normally Audio Engineers, to become IT Specialsits for 1 day, to compile the code, in order to be able to us e it: is not only crazy but also out of any mind and totally unacceptable!
+To propose to people, normally Audio Engineers to become IT Specialsits for 1 day, to compile the code in order to be able to us e it: is not only crazy but also out of any mind and totally unacceptable!

-"*facebookincubator*" could compile the binaries and give them to people instead to waste time turn people into "system engineers for one day".
+"*facebookincubator*", indeed, could compile the binaries and give them to people instead to waste time turn people into "system engineers for one day".

 Hence, I decided to failitate the life of everybody,providing the fiished code.
 All what you have to do it: download it and install it as I said above.